Gisellemfc/Nintendo-Priority-Queue/README.md

 # Nintendo Priority Queue

 Project elaborated in the subject of Operating Systems of the Universidad Metropolitana in Caracas, Venezuela.
-This project simulates a robot that allows the detection of errors in the assembly of the Nintendo Super Switch console generation by using priority queues in Java.
+This project simulates a robot that allows the detection of errors in the assembly of the Nintendo Super Switch console by using priority queues in Java.
 ## Authors

 - Giselle Ferreira ([Gisellemfc](https://github.com/Gisellemfc))